Stage 1 - Create legislation

 How we undertook the assessment?

 We have mapped where previous floods have occurred and using computer models, we can predict the potential extent and impact of future floods.
 Using a Geographical Information System (GIS) application we determined the adverse impacts on human health and economic activity.
-We also consulted with the Northern Ireland Environment Agency on the environment and cultural heritage impacts.
+We also consulted with the former Northern Ireland Environment Agency on the environment and cultural heritage impacts.

 This methodology allowed us to rank areas according to the significance of the flood risk.